-To provide you with a glimpse of five of the six Mayan Palace resorts, we found on YouTube five excellent videos that were shared by a very informative website called RCI.com/RCITV.
+To provide you with a glimpse of five of the six Mayan Palace resorts, we found on YouTube five excellent videos that were shared by a very informative RCIVacations.
 RCI is one of the timeshare industry's largest exchange companies and is owned by Wyndham Worldwide.
 Grupo Vidanta, now operating as Vida Vacation Club has a long standing operating relationship with RCI.

-Although we do not know for sure, it appears these videos were taken before 2009, so the properties may now appear changed with all the new construction that has taken place since then.
+These videos were published in 2017, so the properties may now appear changed with all the new construction that has taken place since then.

 Enjoy these professionally produced videos: